akhil-thomas011/barracuda-waf/README.md

 ## Prerequisites

-Decscription of the prerequistes for the deployment

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+You can click the "deploy to Azure" button at the beginning of this document.

 ## Usage